dblotsky/stringfuzz/README.md

 Description
 ===========

 A collection of tools to manipulate and generate SMT-LIB 2.x problems.
+There are three main tools:

+- `smtfuzzg` to generate new problems
+- `smtfuzzx` to transform existing problems
+- `smtstats` to measure properties of problems

 Running
 =======